EvitcaStudio/Pathway/README.md

    - `pDestination.x`: The xCoordinate to move to `integer`
    - `pDestination.y`: The yCoordinate to move to `integer`
    - `pOptions.diagonal`: Whether or not the pathfinder allows diagonal moves `boolean`
-   - `pOptions.center` Whether the position of this sprite is based in the center.
-If set to true, the center of the sprite will be used as the position.
-If no icon is found then the center of the geometrical bounds will be used as the center. `boolean`
    - `pOptions.mode` How this instance will move. `collision` for moving with collisions in mind (movePos). `position` for moving with no collisions in mind (setPos). `string`
-   - `pOptions.nearest`: Whether or not the path will find the nearest path if the provided coordinates are blocked `boolean`
    - `pOptions.ignore`: An array of diobs that will be ignored when calculating the path `array`
    - `pOptions.maxStuckCounter` The maximum amount of ticks of pInstance being in the same position as the last tick before its considered stuck. `number`
+	- `pOptions.onPathComplete` - Callback for when pInstance makes it to the `function`
+	- `pOptions.onPathFound` - Callback for when pInstance finds a path.
+The first parameter is the path that was generated. `function`
+	- `pOptions.onPathStuck` - Callback for when pInstance gets stuck on a path. `function`
+	- `pOptions.onPathNotFound` - Callback for when no path is found. `function`
-   - `desc`: Moves this `diobInstance` to the provided coordinates by walking along a generated path free of obstacles.
+   - `desc`: Moves `pInstance` to the provided coordinates by walking along a generated path free of obstacles.
 Returns a `pathID` if a path is generated

 ###  Pathway.end(pInstance)
    - `pInstance`: The instance to end the pathfinding on.
    - `desc`: Cancels the current path if there is one and stops this instance from moving

 This module expects the `VYLO` variable to be exposed globally.

-### Events coming soon!
-### More API coming soon!